horrible-dong/QTClassification/data/README.md

 If you want to change the data root, please set the argument `--data_root`.

-### About the `folder` dataset format
+### About `folder` format datasets

-`folder` dataset format is commonly used in image classification. `ImageNet` is of the typical `folder` format.
+The `folder` format dataset is commonly used in image classification and can be loaded by `ImageFolder` implemented in [`qtcls/datasets/folder.py`](../qtcls/datasets/folder.py). `ImageNet` is of the typical `folder` format.
 The dataset folder/directory contains the split subfolders (`train`, `val`, etc.).
 For each split, images belonging to a particular category are stored in a subfolder with the same name as the category.
 Here is an example:

 ```
 dataset_name/